tmetsch/yame/README.md

 This editor features:

-* All features a good editor should have: copy, paste, undo, redo, save file, open file, ...
+* All features a good editor should have: Keyboard shortcuts, copy, paste, undo, redo, save file, open file, ...
 * GUI with side-to-side edit and preview panel
 * Spell checking